-- 16. In preparation for further investigation of Hurricane Katrina, use guiding questions to develop focus questions to quide your research.
-Use the following steps and questions to narrow your thinking down to guiding questions that are more specific to what you have read about Hurricane Katrina: - Review your understanding of the critical perspectives (archetypal, cultural, feminist, historical, Marxist, reader response).
+- 17. Use guiding questions to focus your investigation into Hurricane Katrina.
+The following steps will help you sharpen or refocus your guiding questions: - Review your understanding of the critical perspectives (archetypal, cultural, feminist, historical, Marxist, reader-response).
 Which ones seem relevant to this topic?
 Why?
 Which ones do not?
 Why not?